TheLastCylon/ecosystem/documentation/examples/fun_factory/router_code.md

 tracker_client       = TransientTCPClient("127.0.0.1", 8700)
 ```

 There is nothing special here.
-Just setup of clients that will be used with the `sender` and `queued_sender` decorator, in [senders.py](../../../examples/fun_factory/router/senders.py)
+Just setup of clients that will be used with the `sender` and `buffered_sender` decorator, in [senders.py](../../../examples/fun_factory/router/senders.py)

 ### [dtos.py](../../../examples/fun_factory/router/dtos.py)
 ```python